tjstalcup/code-examples/README.md

 ##code-examples
 ### Task 1
 Explain what this code in [admin.php](https://github.com/madsec/code-examples/admin.php) does, line by line, in plain, concise english.
 Identify as many bugs as you can and why they are bugs.
 >Context: A page called login.php asks for a username and password.
-If they are correct, it redirects them to admin.php below.
+If the password is correct, it redirects the user to <code>admin.php</code>.

 ### Task 2
 Improve this database (adjust fields, data format, tables, order, etc).